-I edited this traditional image with a little bit of compositing.
-It did end up being a little dramatic but I intended it to.
-It was mostly a hand edit and if you sign up for my premium membership you can watch the full tutorial.
+I edited this traditional image with a bit of compositing.
+It did end up being a little dramatic, but I intended it to.
+It was mostly a hand edit, and if you sign up for my premium membership, you can watch the full tutorial.

 I shot the image with a Nikon D750 and an 85 mm lens.
-This was shot in studio and there was a little bit of natural light coming in from the top and I used a monolight on the side.
+This was shot in the studio, and there was a little bit of natural light coming in from the top, and I used a monolight on the side.

-I started off by bringing up the shadows because, as you may already know, I don’t like to have true blacks in the image and lose any details.
-I brought up the oranges in the image to brighten it up a little bit.
-I did do some cropping to the image but if you’re doing this for a client keep in mind the size you’re printing at before you start cropping in an image.
+I started by bringing up the shadows because, as you may already know, I don’t like to have true blacks in the image and lose any details.
+Next, I brought up the oranges in the image to brighten it up slightly.
+Next, I did some cropping to the image, but if you’re doing this for a client, keep in mind the size you’re printing before cropping in an image.

 I used one of my frequency separation actions to soften the skin.
-If you’re not familiar with frequency separation you can download The Ultimate Photoshop Workflow or watch my free tutorial that also includes some sharpening actions.
+If you’re not familiar with frequency separation, you can download The Ultimate Photoshop Workflow or watch my free tutorial that includes some sharpening actions.

-When I’m doing a hand edit, the reason I like to bring the opacity up and bring it back down is really just nothing more than the amount of highlight or shadow.
+When I’m doing a hand edit, I like to bring the opacity up and bring it back down is just nothing more than the amount of highlight or shadow.

-If you wanna learn how I did this, step-by-step, sign up for a premium membership to watch the full tutorial.
+If you want to learn how I did this, sign up for a premium membership to watch the tutorial step-by-step.

-To finish the edit, I added some butterflies form PixelSquid and a vignette with some cool toned colors.
-If you want more of a painted look, you can definitely go in with the dodge and burn and build it up more and more.
+I added some butterflies from PixelSquid and a vignette with some cool-toned colors to finish the edit.
+If you want more of a painted look, you can go in with the dodge and burn and build it up more and more.

-Become a premium member to watch the full tutorial and have access to dozens more!
+Become a premium member to watch the full tutorial and access over 500 more!